opensourcedesign/organization/pros-cons.md

 # Pros & Cons

-The four main categories of funding are:

-- Crowdfunding
-- End User Purchases
-- Grants
-- Industry Partnerships

 This repo will grow to be something that discusses the pros & cons people in the FOSS space have encountered amongst the various funding options.